RaunTheIronshod/Calm-Corner/README.md

 ## Testing and Validation
 ----------------------
 Persistent personal testing was carried out throughout the project to ensure usability and feature consistency, repeated mobile first test to ensure all basic device screens dimensions are accommodated for.
-The website was passed through a series of validators such as HTML, CSS
+The website was passed through a series of validators such as HTML and CSS however the final state of the site has not been run through checkers due to the deployment issue presented above.
+It is worth noting that previous versions passed without errors

 References
 ----------